Mid'hat Frashëri: Early life

 Using the pen name Lumo Skendo, he began publishing the weekly newspaper "Lirija" in Salonika, which lasted until 1910.
 While running Lirija, Midhat wrote an open letter to Ismail Qemali, expressing his strong disapproval of Qemali's policy of friendship with Greece.
+In “The Epirus Question”, published originally in French, Mid’hat Frashëri vents his anti-Greek passions in denouncing the ravaging and destruction of much of southern Albania by Greek military and paramilitary forces, a calamity that he seems to have experienced at first hand.

 He participated in the Congress of Monastir in 1908, and in January of the next year, he began editing a monthly magazine entitled "Diturija", a magazine based on the cultural, literary and scholarly interest of Albania.
 In 1908, the Albanian club dealing with cultural and political issues was founded in Salonika and Frashëri was voted by 400 Albanian delegates as its president.
 Frashëri favoured the Salonika club being the headquarters of the Bashkimi (Union) Society however other Albanian clubs concerned about Young Turk influence in the city rejected that view and instead opted for the Monastir club.
 Ottoman authorities forbid writing in Albanian that resulted in publications being published abroad and like other writers of the time Frashëri used a pseudonym Mali Kokojka to bypass those restrictions for his works.
 By late 1911, Frashëri had joined the Freedom and Accord Party which was founded by him and ten others who were opponents of the Young Turks and advocated for Ottomanism, government decentralisation and the rights of ethnic minorities.

 Congress of Monastir

+According to Mid'hat Frashëri, the foundation of knowledge and citizenship was the Albanian language.
+The struggle for language is another form of struggle for survival.
+For this existential reason, he presided over the Congress of Monastir.
 Mid'hat Frashëri was one of the fifty delegates that who helped form the modern Albanian alphabet.
 He became vice-chairman of the commission.
 Frashëri was also elected chairman of the congress which was responsible for the organization of the various alphabet proposals along with Parashqevi Qiriazi who was chairwoman of the commission of the alphabet.
 During the alphabet congress Frashëri supported the adoption of the Latin character Istanbul alphabet for writing the Albanian language.